ashwin4ever/Computer-Vision/Image Stitching/README.md

 **Problem Description**
 Individual images of peanut farm bushes are captured to idenitfy the growth of the canopy in terms of width.
-They are then stitched as a long panaroma image which is used to study and understand efficient use of fertilizers to boost peanut plant growth.
+They are then stitched as a long panorama image which is used to study and understand efficient use of fertilizers to boost peanut plant growth.
 The project was done in colloboration with USDA.

 **Methods**
 All images are captured using Microsoft Kinect which is mounted on a RC cart.
 OpenCV and Python is then used to develop the Image stitching algorithm. techniques used include SIFT, Poisson Blending and Homography Matrix generation.